 In the last 20 years, the world has fundamentally changed.
 Technological advancements are often relied heavily upon by businesses.
 The more technologically forward the business is, the higher is the chance for success.
+Tokenisation for business is changing the current concepts of entrepreneurship.

 In this day and age, money, company shares, and even a parcel of real estate can already be represented by a token recorded on a blockchain.
-This process is called tokenisation.
+This process is tokenisation.
 Tokenisation is a vital feature of blockchain technology that some claim that it can radically change the economy.
 Would tokenisation change the way people do business?
 First, have a quick rundown of what tokenisation is about, its uses, and its difference with tokenisation.

 What Is Tokenisation?